ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 packet.departure_time: The earliest pacing departure time for the given packet.

-packet.tx_in_flight: The volume of data that was estimated to be in flight at the time of the transmission of the packet.
+packet.tx_in_flight: The inflight at the time of the packet transmission.

 ## Per-ACK Rate Sample State {#per-ack-rate-sample-state}